quintel/documentation/docs/main/scenario-tools/creating-and-updating.md

  * **end_year**.
 The target year / year of interest of each scenario.
  * **description**.
 Scenario description.
 This is displayed in the model’s front-end.
  * **id**.
 Should be left empty if you want to create a new scenario.
 The ID will be filled in automatically when the scenario is created.
 If you want to update an existing scenario, you can specify its ID here.
- * **curve_file**.
-The name of a CSV file containing custom hourly profiles.
-For example interconnector price curves, solar production curves or industry heat demand curves.
-The CSV file should be placed in the `input/curves` folder.
+ * **keep_compatible**.
+Boolean value.
+Sets whether the scenario should be changed automatically if we make changes to the model, to keep it compatible.
  * **heat_network_order**.
 To specify the order in which dispatchable district heating technologies are utilised if there is a shortage of supply.
 Can be left empty to use the default order.
 Options should be separated by a space.
 E.g.: `"energy_heat_network_storage energy_heat_burner_hydrogen”`.
 The full list of technologies can be found on [Github](https://github.com/quintel/etsource/blob/production/config/heat_network_order.yml).
+ * **curve_file**.
+The name of a CSV file containing custom hourly profiles.
+For example interconnector price curves, solar production curves or industry heat demand curves.
+The CSV file should be placed in the `input/curves` folder.
  * **heat_demand**. *Optional - expert feature.* The name of the folder inside `input/curves` that contains either 15 heat demand profiles, or the three input files neccesary to generate new profiles.
 See the [heat module section](heat-module) for more information.